SanjoSolutions/consciousness-research/README.md

 This work is devoted to God.

+Please verify that it serves the highest good before incorporating any of the information into your life.
+Please also verify with a consciousness calibration technique if the information is correct.

 ## Works

 * "Truth vs. Falsehood - How to tell the difference" by David R. Hawkins: This book seems to be the most focused on consciousness research of the books by David R. Hawkins.
 It states a list of the principles of the science of consciousness which seem to be a good basis for consciousness research.